cloudspannerecosystem/spanner-schema-diff-tool/README.md

 ## Help Text:

 ```
-usage: DdlDiff [--allowDropStatements] [--allowRecreateIndexes] [--help] --newDdlFile <FILE> --originalDdlFile <FILE> --outputDdlFile <FILE>
+usage: DdlDiff [--allowDropStatements] [--allowRecreateForeignKeys] [--allowRecreateIndexes] [--help] --newDdlFile <FILE> --originalDdlFile <FILE> --outputDdlFile <FILE>
 Compares original and new DDL files and creates a DDL file with DROP, CREATE
 and ALTER statements which convert the original Schema to the new Schema.

 Incompatible table changes (table hierarchy changes. column type changes) are
  not supported and will cause this tool to fail.

 To prevent accidental data loss, DROP statements are not generated for removed
 tables, columns and indexes.
 This can be overridden using the
  --allowDropStatements command line argument.

 By default, changes to indexes will also cause a failure.
 The
---allowRecreateIndexes command line option enables index changes by generating
+--allowRecreateIndexes command line option enables index changes by
-statements to drop and recreate the index.
+generating statements to drop and recreate the index.

+By default, changes to foreign key constraints will also cause a failure.
+The
+--allowRecreateForeignKeys command line option enables foreign key changes by
+generating statements to drop and recreate the constraint.

     --allowDropStatements         Enables output of DROP commands to delete
-                                columns, tables or indexes not used in the new
+                                  columns, tables or indexes not used in the
-                                DDL file.
+                                  new DDL file.
+    --allowRecreateForeignKeys    Allows dropping and recreating Foreign Keys
+                                  (and their backing Indexes) to apply changes.
     --allowRecreateIndexes        Allows dropping and recreating secondary
-                                indexes to apply changes
+                                  Indexes to apply changes.
-    --help                      Show help
+    --help                        Show help.
-    --newDdlFile <FILE>         File path to the new DDL definition
+    --newDdlFile <FILE>           File path to the new DDL definition.
-    --originalDdlFile <FILE>    File path to the original DDL definition
+    --originalDdlFile <FILE>      File path to the original DDL definition.
-    --outputDdlFile <FILE>      File path to the output DDL to write
+    --outputDdlFile <FILE>        File path to the output DDL to write.
 ```

 ## Usage in a CI/CD pipeline.